ArchieMeng/archiemeng/README.md

 Life is short, I use Python.

-Also, I will use some other languages like C/C++ and Java if needed.
+Also, I will use some other languages like C/C++ and Kotlin if needed.

 I use Arch Linux daily and sometime will switch to Windows for playing games like Apex.